invokemedia/harvey-serverless/README.md

 ### Harvest Authentication

-Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) and create a new [Personal Access Token](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens).
+Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) and create a new [Personal Access Token](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens) to give Harvey access to your Harvest account.

 ### Slack Incoming Webhook

-You will need to also [setup a Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for the results to be sent to.
-Copy the Webhook URL into the slackUrl of the `serverless.yml`.
+You will need to [setup a Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for Harvey to communicate with your Slack channel.

 ## License